Brownside

-Brownside is an American hip-hop group founded in 1993 by Eazy-E. The group originally consisted of Toker (Gilbert Izquierdo), Fello (Toker's brother) but he died before being involved with recording, Wicked (Pierre Lamas), and Danger (Carlos Martinez), who was killed in a drive-by shooting in 2018.
-With Trouble (Jose Phillip Aguirre) and Klever (Alex Izquierdo) Toker's baby brother joining later on.
-Originally, Eazy-E had signed Brownside to Ruthless Records to create a Chicano rap version of the rap group N.W.A.
-Toker was murdered in Rosarito, Baja California in 2018.
-Following Toker’s murder, Brownside’s status is currently unknown.
+Brownside is an American hip-hop group from South Central Los Angeles organized by American rapper Eazy-E. The original members of the group consisted of Toker, Fello, Wicked and Danger, with Trouble and Klever joining the group later on.
+Klever is the also the baby brother of Toker.
+Originally, Eazy-E had signed Brownside to Ruthless Records in hope to create a Chicano rap version of his former group N.W.A.